Experimentally Motivated Order of Length Scales Affect Shot Noise: Keynote points

-\begin{enumerate} \item In these results (c.f.\ \cref{tab:CCC_Table}), we find interesting structures in the Fano factors for different regimes.
-We find that the $\nu=$ particle-like and $\nu=$ hole-like states (c.f.\ \cref{FFEdges}) behave \emph{differently} in their shot noise signatures. \item Namely, the Fano factor values for the $\nu=$ particle-like states are the same for the ``No" and ``Mixed" thermal equilibrations (arms are thermally equilibrated while edges around the QPC are not thermally equilibrated) for a given $\{\nu, \nu_i\}$.
-This is because all the modes are co-propagating, and equilibrating those in the arm (``outer" segment) does not make a difference (c.f.\ \cref{ParticleAndHole}(a)). \item However, the situation changes for the $\nu=$ hole-like states where the Fano factors for the ``Mixed" and ``Full" thermal equilibrations are equal for a given $\{\nu, \nu_i\}$.
-This is because the counter-propagating modes in the arm (``outer" segment) make sure that all the heat from a hot spot reaches the noise spots for both the ``Mixed" and ``Full" thermal equilibration regimes (c.f.\ \cref{ParticleAndHole}(b)). \item The Fano factors can be exponentially suppressed (as a function of the geometric lengths) or constant or length dependent depending on the nature of heat transport (ballistic or antiballistic or diffusive, respectively) in different segments of the QPC geometry. \item We also find that for all the $\nu=$ hole-like states, the auto- and the cross-correlation Fano factors are \emph{not equal}.
-Though it is not expected from the conventional picture of the shot noise at a QPC geometry but can be understood in the equilibration picture. \item This work provides a comprehensive study, as summarized in \cref{tab:CCC_Table}, of the shot noise Fano factors where (1) we take the order of internal lengths $l^\text{ch}_\text{eq}$, $l^\text{th}_\text{eq}$ seriously including their comparison with the geometric lengths $L_\text{A}, L_\text{Q}$ and (2) we find qualitative inequalities for the different Fano factors (besides quantitative values) resolving distinct scenarios. \end{enumerate}
+Immediate consequences of different regimes of thermal equilibrations are manifested in the shot noise for distinct bulk fillings---particle-like or hole-like.
+Namely, the Fano factor values for the $\nu=$ particle-like states are the same for the ``No" and ``Hybrid" thermal equilibrations (arms are thermally equilibrated while edges around the QPC are not thermally equilibrated) for a given $\{\nu, \nu_i\}$, where $\nu_i(<\nu)$ is the QPC filling.
+This is because all the modes are co-propagating, and equilibrating those in the arm (``outer" segment) does not make a difference (c.f.\ \cref{ParticleAndHole}(a)).
+However, the situation changes for the $\nu=$ hole-like states where the Fano factors for the ``Hybrid" and ``Full" thermal equilibrations are equal for a given $\{\nu, \nu_i\}$.
+This is because the counter-propagating modes in the arm (``outer" segment) make sure that all the heat from a hot spot reaches the noise spots for both the ``Hybrid" and ``Full" thermal equilibration regimes (c.f.\ \cref{ParticleAndHole}(b)).

+Now, the degree of thermal equilibration also leaves a profound impact on the heat transport of a given segment, which in turn shows up on the geometric length dependence of the shot noise.
+The Fano factors can be exponentially suppressed (as a function of the geometric lengths) or constant or length dependent depending on the nature of heat transport (ballistic or antiballistic or diffusive, respectively) in different segments of the QPC geometry.
+Moreover, due to the antiballistic heat transport we also find that for all the $\nu=$ hole-like states, the auto- and the cross-correlation Fano factors are \emph{not equal}.
+Though it is not expected from the conventional picture of the shot noise at a QPC geometry but can be understood in the equilibration picture.

+Thus, this work provides a comprehensive study, as summarized in \cref{tab:CCC_Table}, of the shot noise Fano factors where (1) we take the order of internal lengths $l^\text{ch}_\text{eq}$, $l^\text{th}_\text{eq}$ seriously including their comparison with the geometric lengths $L_\text{A}, L_\text{Q}$ and (2) we find qualitative inequalities for the different Fano factors (besides quantitative values) resolving distinct scenarios.}